 In 2012 she started her own private practice in San Ramon, where she focuses on working with couples.
 While she greatly enjoys working with teenagers and families, she finds couples counseling to be her passion and calling in life, to help couples repair and revive their relationships.

-Elvina has been an active volunteer for non-profits since 1997, supporting free tutoring programs, children’s summer programs, foster children, and raising awareness for mental health within the Bay Area’s Chinese community.
+In the past, Elvina has volunteered for a wide variety of causes and non-profits: supporting free tutoring programs, children’s summer programs, foster children, and raising awareness for mental health within the Bay Area’s Chinese community.
 Elvina volunteered with Agape Villages Foster Family Agency, helping with outreach and fundraising efforts between 2012-2015.
 She has also been a volunteer co-host of an on air Cantonese radio show about mental health and relationships from 2008 through 2014.